Early diagnosis prevents sequelae in cases of multiple sclerosis

 Faced with sudden symptoms, which occur overnight, such as loss of vision in one eye, pain, changes in sensitivity, loss of limb function, double vision, exchange of words, the person should immediately seek a hospital because it could be a stroke.
 In general, the symptoms of multiple sclerosis evolve over several days or weeks.
 Therefore, the recommendation is to seek medical help.

 Ideally, the person should go to a neurologist, but as not all cities in Brazil have this specialist, the recommendation is to look for a trustworthy clinician or an emergency room.
-Denis Bichuetti added that if symptoms are too acute, the patient should be taken to an emergency room that has mechanisms to assess whether something else needs to be treated.
+Denis Bichuetti added that if symptoms are too acute, the patient should be taken to an emergency room, which has the mechanisms to assess whether something else needs to be treated.
 “Multiple sclerosis can wait until tomorrow.
 AVC cannot”, he exemplified.

 Women